jacklineboke/TalaATMProgram/README.md

 Source Code Download:
 1. Select a folder on your machine where you can store the code repo.
 2. Right click in that folder and select "Git Clone" from the  context menu.
-3. From the resulting wizard, put the following git repo link.https://github.com/jacklineboke/TalaATMProgram
+3. From the resulting wizard, put the following git repo link: https://github.com/jacklineboke/TalaATMProgram
 4. Click Okay, and wait for the download to finish.

 Setting up project in eclipse steps: